- Industry Report

 Additionally, the construction and engineering industry must constantly adapt to technological advancements.
 In recent years, new technologies such as Building Information Modeling (BIM), 3D printing, drone technology, AI, and robotics have been introduced, improving operational efficiency and safety within the industry.

-In recent years, the construction and engineering industry has become increasingly linked with the evolution of digital technology, drawing attention to technologies such as Building Information Modeling (BIM), drones, AI, and robotics.
+In recent years, the construction and engineering industry has become increasingly linked with the evolution of digital technology, drawing attention to innovations such as Building Information Modeling (BIM), drones, AI, and robotics.
 These technologies streamline processes from design to construction and maintenance, leading to cost reductions and quality improvements.
 On the other hand, digitalization requires new skills and knowledge, making an emphasis on education and training essential.

 Environmental issues are also a significant challenge for the construction and engineering industry.
 Construction projects consume large amounts of energy and generate emissions and waste.
 Therefore, there is a demand for environmentally friendly construction technologies and materials, more efficient waste processing, and the design of energy-efficient buildings.